mentosmenno2/image-crop-positioner/docs/known-issues.md

 Small webservers may not be able to handle such load, and take too long.
 You have a few things you can do:

+1. Disable server face detection - auto detect and crop
-1. Disable server face detection.
+2. Disable server face detection.
-2. Upgrade your webserver with more RAM and/or a better processor.
+3. Upgrade your webserver with more RAM and/or a better processor.
-3. Fiddle around with your PHP settings, for example the max_execution_time.
+4. Fiddle around with your PHP settings, for example the max_execution_time.